Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-\textbf{Debugging Prompts}.
+.
 While participants were frequently surprised that Keyframer understood their prompts, they expressed how articulating motion in natural language was challenging in and of itself.
-There were several moments where the LLM output did not match a user's expectations, yet they acknowledged that the LLM had a reasonable interpretation: ``It's definitely that sort of language barrier thing, where it did exactly what I wanted, but it turns out that wasn't what I wanted.
+There were several moments where the LLM output did not match a user's expectations, yet they acknowledged that the LLM had a reasonable interpretation: ``It's definitely that sort of language barrier thing where it did exactly what I wanted, but it turns out that wasn't what I wanted.
 It did exactly what I told it to do, but I should have told it to do something else'' (EP4).
+Several users wanted the LLM to confirm its understanding before generating designs by asking the user to select one of multiple interpretations.
+Others proposed having the system make suggestions \textit{during} the prompting process by highlighting corresponding keywords from the prompt alongside its corresponding SVG element as they typed, indicating whether the LLM could correctly link words in their prompt to items in the scene.